-How to Easily Visit Seven Countries on Three Continents, and The Pope, in Seven Days
+How to Easily Visit Seven Countries on Three Continents in Seven Days

 J ust over two-thousand days ago, I packed a thirty-five litre backpack and began my current journey.
 I’ve been travelling, and living out of a bag, every single day since July 30th, 2012.
 Between seasonal wandering, these days I’m occasionally working – navigating curious travellers around the radioactive Chernobyl Exclusion Zone in Ukraine, and, mostly, Iran.
 I enjoy this “work” immensely.

 Indeed, much can be said for a two-week holiday – nobody really needs to travel for two-thousand days just to have a good time.
 If you only have one week, travelling independently, how much can you reasonably expect to see?
 Is it possible to travel-fast and also have a meaningful, positive, memorable experience?